In Season 4, Harvey and Mike find themselves on opposite sides of a corporate takeover battle that draws attention from the government.

 Rachel brings disturbing news while Mike is still reeling from the aftermath of the battle for Gillis Industries.
 Feeling Harvey is his only friend left, Mike makes a rash decision.
 Meanwhile, Jessica asks Louis to pick his own reward after his victory for the firm.

-Harvey and Jessica take measures to protect the firm from an outsider trying to poach their clients, and Louis struggles to get his personal and professional affairs in order.
+Harvey and Jessica take measures to protect the firm; Louis tries to get his affairs in order.

 Louis is gaining leverage in his quest to become a name partner of the firm and the Pearson Specter team is dealing with the fallout of Louis learning Mike's secret.